 Poor hotel security culture

-This is a situation where employees and other people do not take their responsibilities seriously, so no one is actually in charge of hotel security.
+In this situation, employees and others do not take their responsibilities seriously, so no one controls hotel security.
 They may even undermine the effectiveness of your systems by leaving doors open, allowing unauthorized people to enter rooms, and stealing things from guests’ belongings.

 What are the types of security in hotels?

 There are different types of security systems used in hotels, which are essential for the safety and security of the guests.
 These include:

 Fire/Smoke Alarm System: This is a hotel’s most critical security feature.
 This alarm system alerts occupants of a fire or smoke entering the building.
 You can find these devices on every floor, and an emergency evacuation plan is posted near them.

 CCTV surveillance cameras: These cameras monitor all areas inside your hotel, especially around guest rooms, corridors, and parking lots, to completely control what goes on inside your property.